Effective Date: July 2019

 For more information, please see the Pact Guide to Gender Mainstreaming Across the Program Cycle: Mainstreaming Gender in Program Design.

 In instances where Pact is contracting with sub-awardees or partners to implement a project, these partners will be encouraged and supported to use and abide by Pact’s Gender Mainstreaming in Programming Policy.
 Pact seeks sub-awardees and partners that are held to the highest standards of gender mainstreaming, but we recognize that this is a journey and not something that will occur instantaneously.
-As Pact progresses towards our own actualized gender activities, we will inspire and support our partners to do the same.
+As Pact progresses toward our own actualized gender activities, we will inspire and support our partners to do the same.

 In some instances, Pact will operate in countries that could behave in hostile ways towards various genders and/or sexual orientations, which results in risks for that individual employee, shareholder, partner and/or project participant.
 In these instances, the responsible party or given individual may consult with a manager, a member of the President’s Council on Gender Equity, Diversity and Inclusion (GEDI), and/or the Director of Global Security directly.
 The person should report this information to a source they feel comfortable engaging with.